 The Council operates a Leader and Cabinet system of governance.
-The Cabinet takes the executive decisions and must ensure that the Council's Plan (Vision 2030) and the Budget and Policy Framework as approved by the Council are delivered.
+The Cabinet takes the executive decisions and must ensure that the Council's Plan (Vision) and the Budget and Policy Framework as approved by the Council are delivered.
 The Council has an Overview & Scrutiny Committee in place to scrutinise the work of the Cabinet.
 The Council also has in place an Audit and Standards Committee which is tasked with reviewing and considering improvements to corporate governance in general and to consider specified cases of allegations of misconduct.

-The Council has appointed statutory officers which includes the Head of Paid Service (Chief Executive), the Section 151 Officer (Head of Finance & S106 Officer) and the Monitoring Officer (Head of Legal & Governance).
+The Council has appointed statutory officers which includes the Head of Paid Service (Chief Executive), the Section 151 Officer (Head of Finance and S151 Officer) and the Monitoring Officer (Head of Legal & Governance).
 These three officers have had regular meetings to discuss governance, risk and reputational issues.
-This further demonstrates the commitment to ensuring effective corporate governance arrangements are in place.
+Where appropriate, the Head of Internal Audit should also attend that statutory officers' meeting.
+These statutory officers have reviewed the Code of Good Practice on Governance for Local Authority Statutory Officers June 2024 which further demonstrates the commitment to ensuring effective corporate governance arrangements are in place.